How to Cancel Automatic Payments on PayPal

 How to Cancel an Automatic Billing Agreement on PayPal?

-- Near the top of the page, you will find the “settings” tab.
+- Near the top of the page, you will find the “account settings” tab.
 Click it.

-- Find the payment you want to cancel.
-Next to the payment you can see the cancel subscription button.
-It could be a simple “cancel” button or “cancel automatic billing”.
+1. Find the payment you want to cancel.
+Next to the payment, you’ll see the button to cancel automatic charges.
+It could be a simple “cancel” button or “cancel automatic billing.”

 Canceling a Recurring Payment on PayPal as an Online Merchant